Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

     </details>

 39. You are working as a web app developer.
 You are currently facing issues in media playback for mobile devices because your media format is not supported.
 Which of the following AWS services can help you convert your media into another format?
-    - A. Amazon Elastic Transcoder.
+    - A. Amazon Elastic Transcoder.[Amazon Elastic Transcoder is a media transcoding service in AWS that allows you to convert media files from one format to another.]
     - B. Amazon Pinpoint.
+[Used for targeted user engagement]
     - C. AmazonS3.
-    - D. Amazon Rekognition.
+    - D. Amazon Rekognition.[ Image and video analysis service]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A